utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ### Managing team roles

-Each user must have one or more team roles, which will allow them to perform various actions within your team.
-Roles can be granted to users individually, or to users of a [group](/docs/administration/managing-your-team/user-groups/).
+Each team member must have one or more team roles, which will allow them to perform various actions within your team.
+Roles can be granted to team members individually, or to team members who are part of a [group](/docs/administration/managing-your-team/user-groups/).

 You can change the roles of team members by selecting **Team** in the upper right > [**Manage Team**](https://go.postman.co/settings/team/members).